 Goodbye Internet Explorer!

-The announcement of the official retirement of Internet Explorer was made last year.
-The date was June 15, 2022, comes 26 years and 10 months (9,801 days, to be exact), after its release on August 15, 1995, back when the public-facing Internet was in its infancy.
+The official retirement of Internet Explorer was announced on June 15, 2022 — 26 years and 10 months (9,801 days, to be exact) after its release on August 15, 1995, back when the public-facing Internet was in its infancy.

 The Journey